Growing Runner Beans, How to Grow Scarlet Runner Beans, Planting Beans

 With just the right touch, these plants should get off to a good start.

 All beans are warm weather crops.
-If grown from seed, the seeds should be planted after the soil warms in the springtime.
+If growing runner beans from seed, the seeds should be planted after the soil warms in the springtime.

 If the soil is too wet or cold it may cause the seeds to rot.